Collapsar0615/collapsar0615.github.io/index.md

 Here is **Ma Tao (Collapsar, 马涛)**.

-The girl on the right is Wang Bingbing,and she is my good friend.
+The girl on the right is Bingbing Wang,and she is my good friend.